SalomePlatform/adao/doc/en/reference.rst

   QualityCriterion
     This key indicates the quality criterion, minimized to find the optimal state estimate.
-The default is the usual data assimilation criterion named "DA", the augmented ponderated least squares.
+The default is the usual data assimilation criterion named "DA", the augmented weighted least squares.
 The possible criteria has to be in the following list, where the equivalent names are indicated by "=":
     ["AugmentedPonderatedLeastSquares"="APLS"="DA",
     "PonderatedLeastSquares"="PLS", "LeastSquares"="LS"="L2",